celesrenata/pfsense-ultimate-config/README.md

    * Firmware Updates.
    * Performance Improvements.
 * Containerized PXE boot with netboot.xyz:
-   * Includes how to customize windows PE to chainload Win10 and Win11 installs.
+   * Includes how to customize Windows PE to chainload Win10 and Win11 installs.
    * Includes how to create dynamic NFS root configurations via pfSense that iPXE reads from DHCP information.
    * Includes how to create custom dynamic netboot.xyz menus for iPXE.
 * Network Analysis via Traffic Totals.